CWSites/React-GitHub/README.md

   - https://api.github.com/users/octocat/repos
 - [x] Overview view > Display most popular repository cards ordered by most starred.
 - [x] Repositories view > display all repositories ordered by the latest update.
-- [ ] Repositories view > Enable user to filter/search in the repository list
+- [x] Repositories view > Enable user to filter/search in the repository list

 ### Bonus Points

-- [ ] Lazy load repositories view
+- [x] Lazy load repositories view
 - [ ] Unit tests

+### Details

+- Only 8 repositories returned, lazy loading didn't seem necessary, instead utilized localStorage to make one call and gather all necessary data.
+- Used GitHub icons to match design
+- Used scss of language colors to match language to color rather than hard-code.
+- Filter on name only, chose not to further refine due to time constraints

 ## Libraries Used